Speak Up. Take Space. Lead Now

 When Readiness Becomes a Decision

-I’ve experienced this tension between not feeling ready and being encouraged to step up.
-The learning curve was steep when I stepped into my first team leadership role, overseeing development operations and coordinating with government counterparts and internal teams across headquarters.
-I was juggling multiple responsibilities and being assigned more and more work—the classic “If you want something done, give it to a busy person” situation.
+I’ve experienced the tension between not feeling ready and being encouraged to step up.
+The learning curve was steep when I took on my first team leadership role, coordinating development operations and managing relationships with government counterparts and internal teams.
+I was juggling multiple responsibilities, and the work kept piling up.
+It was that familiar situation where the busiest person keeps getting more.

 Everyone’s Too Busy Wondering If They Sound Smart